An Asymmetric Double-Degenerate Type Ia Supernova Explosion with a Surviving Companion Star: Discussion

-where $i$ is the orbital inclination and $\theta$ is the angle between our line of sight and the velocity vector in the orbital plane.
+\end{linenomath*} where $i$ is the orbital inclination and $\theta$ is the angle between our line of sight and the velocity vector in the orbital plane.
 Since the broad blueshifted ejecta component has a similar offset velocity to that of the narrow component, the material associated with the broad blueshifted emission is most likely material originating from the WD that produced a bound remnant \citep{Fink14,Pakmor_Zenati+21, Burmester+23}.
 In this case, there would be a surface explosion that does not completely unbind the star but does produce a significant amount of ejecta at a similar systemic velocity.

 In this scenario, the redshifted component would then represent material from the second WD.
-This interpretation requires an orientation with a significant orbital velocity component along our line-of-sight (i.e., large $i$ and small $\theta$).
+This interpretation requires an orientation with a significant orbital velocity component along our LOS (i.e., large $i$ and small $\theta$).
+This scenario is illustrated in more detail in \autoref{f:schem} where we present a schematic diagram that highlights the specific unique properties of our inferred ejecta distribution.
 If the asymmetry was instead in the plane of the sky ($i \approx 0$ or $\theta \approx \pi/2$), we would expect smaller velocity offsets that would be more difficult to detect.
 While \hvf, SN~2009dc, and SN~2012dn all require asymmetric systems to explain their emission, the nebular emission seen in the 03fg-like SNe ASASSN-15pz (\autoref{f:neb_fit_others}), SN~2020esm \citep{Dimitriadis21}, and SN~2021zny \citep{Dimitriadis23} seem to be well-explained with single velocity components, potentially a result of this orientation effect.

 As we do not detect any narrow redshifted emission features, the star associated with that component was likely fully disrupted.
 It may be surprising that the inferred surviving companion is associated with the stronger broad component of [\ion{Ca}{2}] since, nominally, this would imply more radioactive material was synthesized at that location.
 However, some have suggested that ``saw-tooth" emission profiles seen in some 03fg-like SNe could be the result of dust obscuring the far side of the ejecta resulting in fainter redshifted features \citep{Taubenberger13,Taubenberger19}.
 If bound remnants are common for 03fg-like SNe, some SNe should have narrow components associated with redshifted components.